 You name it, we do it.
 From being on Slack groups, attending conferences, email lists, GitHub Alerts and news outlets.
 Our security vendors like Detectify are also great in distributing security news and trends.

-Get started with automating security into your DevOps or CI/CD practices today using Detectify.
-We collaborate with 200+ ethical hackers to offer checks for 1500+ common web vulnerabilities.
-Sign up for your free 14-day trial.
+Get started with integrating security into your DevOps practices today using Detectify.
+We collaborate with the best ethical hackers to offer checks for wildly exploited web vulnerabilities.
+Sign up for your free 2-week trial.